lmoss/onesharp/README.md

 # onesharp
 This is a collection of files and notebooks related either to running 1# or to educational material related to computability theory using those tools.
+The goal is to turn these notebooks into an online textbook on computatbility theory.
+The target audience are advanced undergraduates and beginning graduate students in either mathematics or computer science, or anyone who has the background and interest to pursue the subject.
-For more on 1#, see https://iulg.sitehost.iu.edu/trm/
+I have taugh a class on the subject given at Indiana University for quite a few years.
+The previous version is https://iulg.sitehost.iu.edu/trm.
+I expect to write more on the content and overall approach and to put that in an introductory chapter.

 Here is more on the individual files here.